tldr-pages/tldr/pages/common/keep-header.md

 # keep-header

-> Keep first line untouched by a command, passing it directly to stdout
+> Keep first line untouched by a command, passing it directly to stdout.
 > More information: <https://github.com/eBay/tsv-utils#keep-header>.

-- Sort a file and keep the first line at the top
+- Sort a file and keep the first line at the top:

 `keep-header {{path/to/file}} -- sort`